gopine/diary/2018/September/September 12 (Wednesday).md

 Also, looking into serverless functions for handling image uploads to S3.

 Successfully deployed a basic serverless function using AWS Lambda and API Gateway.

+Debugging CORS issues with the API Gateway, what a pain!